c137req/rprt/README.md

 A Go-based reverse proxy system that tunnels HTTP traffic through WebSocket connections with optional proxy routing support.

 ## Why rprt instead of alternatives?

-1. vs VPN
-  VPN gives you:
+### VPN gives you:
 - Full network visibility
 - Massive blast radius
 - Customer security red flags

-  rprt gives you:
+### RPRT gives you:
 - Only HTTP
 - Only what you explicitly expose
 - One-way trust (agent -> you)

-2. vs SSH tunnels
+### SSH tunnels
 - SSH doesn’t scale
 - Key management is painful
 - No multi-tenant routing
 - No observability

-   -
-3. vs Cloudflare Tunnel / ngrok
+### Cloudflare Tunnel / ngrok
 - No third-party dependency
 - No traffic inspection
 - Works in air-gapped-ish environments
 - Predictable cost model

 ## Features